IngoClemens/brSmoothWeights/README.md

 **Affect Selected**
 Smoothes only the selected vertices.
 When off only unselected vertices are affected.

+**Oversampling**
+The number of iterations for the smoothing.

+**Fraction Oversampling**
+When smoothing with oversampling the strength value is divided by the number of samples.

 **Flood**
 Applies the smoothing to the current selection with the strength value.
 When only the mesh is selected the entire mesh will be considered.